User Onboarding

 3. Complete steps

-For each step that requires user action, call submit when the user finishes:4.
+For each step that requires user action, submit it when the user finishes:4.
 Onboarding complete

 When all steps are done,is_complete becomes true and current_step becomes "complete".